springboardmentor0312/Risk-Analysis-for-Home-Credit-Default/README.md

 ## How to Run

  1. **Setup the Environment** :
--Navigate to the project folder:
+- Navigate to the project folder:
   ```bash
   cd application/
   Install the required Python packages: